niloysannyal/AI_Chat_Log_Summarizer/README.md

 ### 4. Run the script

-python main.py
+**python main.py**

-All .txt files in the current folder will be processed, and summaries will be printed to the terminal.
+All .txt files in the 'chat_logs' folder will be processed, and summaries will be printed to the terminal.

 ---
 ## 💡 Testing